lpuettmann/patent-automat/README.md

 Get data:
 ---------------------------
 Go to [Google Patents](http://www.google.com/googlebooks/uspto-patents-grants-text.html) and download the Patent Grant Full Texts for all years 1976-2015.
 For 2001, the data is provided as two filetypes.
 We choose the one used in the previous years (plain `.txt`).
 The unzipped files are 98 GB for 1976-2001 and 238 GB for 2002-2015.
-Put the unzipped data files into the folder *data* and into subfolders *[year]*.
+Put the unzipped data files into subfolders *[year]*.
+Adjust the paths to this data in the files for steps 1. and 2. below.

 To run: